Salmon Wellington is an elegant and impressive dish. And believe it or not, it is actually very easy to make!

-It’s made with thick salmon filets and a delicious cream cheese and spinach filling.
+This salmon Wellington with puff pastry is made with thick salmon filets and a cream cheese and spinach filling.
 To keep things easy and simple, I use pre-made puff pastry sheets.
-Assembling Salmon Wellington is actually pretty fast and straightforward, and they only take 20 minutes to bake!

-I love making this salmon Wellington recipe because:
+Why I love making this Salmon Wellington:

 Jump to: